error505/azure-starter-template/README.md

 - **Static Web App**: Serves static content with secure access through IP whitelisting and 2FA.
 - **Azure App Service**: Hosts the main web application, secured with HTTPS only and Azure AD authentication.
 - **Azure Function**: Handles backend processing with pay-as-you-go consumption plan, integrated with Service Bus and Cosmos DB.
+- **Azure Service Bus**: Acts as a message hub between the Azure App Service and Azure Function, enabling reliable message-based communication.
 - **Azure Cosmos DB**: Stores application data with session consistency and private endpoint access.
 - **Azure Key Vault**: Manages secrets with secure access from the web app and function app.
 - **Application Insights**: Provides monitoring and diagnostics for the App Service and Function App.